Elliptic multizetas and the elliptic double shuffle relations: Geometric Elliptic Multizetas

 In the first two sections, we respectively recall the definition of a certain Lie algebra $\fu$ of derivations \cite{Pollack:Thesis,Tsunogai:Derivations} and of iterated integrals of Eisenstein series \cite{Brown:MMV,Manin:Iterated}.

-In \S 2.3, we introduce the algebra of geometric elliptic multiple zeta values, and prove that it is isomorphic to the graded dual of the universal enveloping algebra of $\fu$.
+In \S 2.3, we introduce the algebra of geometric elliptic multizetas, and prove that it is isomorphic to the graded dual of the universal enveloping algebra of $\fu$.
 The crucial step is a linear independence result for iterated integrals of Eisenstein series, which we prove (in slightly greater generality than needed) in \S 2.4.